gofair-foundation/fsr_qualification/CONTRIBUTING.md

 1. Create a new branch for the issue you are working on e.g.: **git checkout -b issue_353_prov**

-2. Now you can directly open the *FSR_QC.csv* file in Excel (if you have problems, please check these settings

-   [^1]: First you have to make sure that in the system settings for language & region>>related settings>>administrative language setting>> format>>additional settings you have a ‘,’ .
-Second you need to change the setting in Excel: Go to Options >> Advanced and set a dot (.) as decimal separator.

-   ) and add a new line for the FSR and add your review only in the first part (annotated in the column headers with '1.') by following the instructions in the headers.
+2. Now you can directly open the *FSR_QC.csv* file in Excel (if you have problems to open the csv directly in Excel, please check these settings: First you have to make sure that in the system settings for language & region>>related settings>>administrative language setting>> format>>additional settings you have a ‘,’ .
+Second you need to change the setting in Excel: Go to Options >> Advanced and set a dot (.) as decimal separator) and add a new line for the FSR and add your review only in the first part (annotated in the column headers with '1.') by following the instructions in the headers.
 Save the file and close it.

 #### **Do the quality check ->** [**F1 C + D**](#f1-as-editor)